Opulinks-Tech/OPL1000A2-SDK/README.md

 Refer OPL1000-SDK-getting-start-guide.pdf and OPL1000-SDK-Development-guide.pdf to understand how to develop own application.

 # Development tool
-Please use Keil uVision 5 on Windows system to develop application
+User can use two methods to develop application.
+- use Keil uVision 5 on Windows system. "opl1000_app_m3.uvprojx" project file is provided for each individual example under SDK\APS_PATCH\examples folder.
+User can open it by KeilC and add own function freely.
+- use GNU arm GCC tool.
+"Makefile" is provided for each individual example under SDK\APS_PATCH\examples folder.
+User can use Make tool to compile and link own application.
+How to install GCC development environment under Windows system please refer chapter4 of "OPL1000-SDK-Development-guide.pdf" document.